tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-04-26-troubleshooting-docker-out-of-docker.markdown

 ```

 The last step `usermod` comes from Docker documentation itself: "If you would like to use Docker as a non-root user, you should now consider adding your user to the "docker" group".

+### Resolving problem

+To resolve the problem, simply entering the Docker image, update its `/etc/group` file with the correct GID for `docker` group.
+In the example above, the line "docker:x:999:jenkins" should be updated to "docker:x:992:jenkins" to make it work.
+It's recommended to run `docker commit` to save the modified container as a new Docker image and push it to Docker registry (similar process in [this post](http://localhost:4000/blog/2017/01/25/docker-root-user-in-a-pod/)).

 ### References